 Snowmobilers are not only a common sight in this region, but they are warmly welcomed.
 In each town, sleds are recognized as legal transportation and there are miniature traffic signs posted in ditches and at intersections.
 Hotels, cabins, and bed and breakfasts are set up to accommodate multi-day snowmobilers.
 Some provide heated shops for sleds, while others offer snowmobile parking and space for trucks and trailers.
-Several accommodations, including Shell's Fitness & Soul Center in Carrot River and Fir River Ranch in Hudson Bay, have saunas or hot tubs that are perfect for guests to warm up and enjoy some post-ride relaxation.
+Several accommodations, including Shell's Fitness & Soul Center in Carrot River and Fir River Ranch in Hudson Bay, have saunas or hot tubs that are perfect for quests to warm up and enjoy some post-ride relaxation.

 There are a number of restaurants along the way that offer an unexpected culinary experience worthy of a stop.
 Not-to-miss locations include The Dam Smokehouse and Mabel Hill Farm Kitchen & Marketplace in Nipawin, The Railway Ave.

 Pub in Hudson Bay, and Golden Grain Bakery in Melfort.

 Weekend trips are convenient to explore each part of the region.
-But the entire 1,000 miles (more than 1,600 km) of snow is an incredible feat to accomplish for those looking for an extended adventure taking seven to 10 days to travel the entire loop.
+But the entire 1,000 miles (more than 1,600 km) of snow is an incredible feat to accomplish for those looking for an extended adventure taking seven to 10 days to travel the entire prime location for some of Saskatchewan's best powder and trail riding.
+It's not unusual to have up to six feet of snow accumulate throughout the season.

 Traversing across picturesque parkland with its iconic grain bins and wooden barns, you'll spot one of Saskatchewan's last prairie sentinels - a wooden grain elevator - just outside of the community of Weekes.
-From open fields to the snowladen jack pine and spruce trees that make up part of the boreal forest, the trails are a prime location for some of Saskatchewan's best powder and trail riding.
-It's not unusual to have up to six feet of snow accumulate throughout the season.
+From open fields to the snowladen jack pine and spruce trees that make up part of the boreal forest, the trails are a